3a1b2c3/seeingSpace/README.md

 **DeepMPI** extends prior work on multiplane images (MPIs) to model viewing conditions that vary with time.

 #### Compression
+ TODO

-### Novel (virtual) 2D view synthesis from plenoptic samples synthesize
+### Novel (virtual) 2D view synthesis from plenoptic samples
-plenoptic slices that can be interpolated to recover local regions of the full plenoptic function.
+Synthesize plenoptic slices that can be interpolated to recover local regions of the full plenoptic function.
 Given a **dense sampling** of views, photorealistic novel views can be reconstructed by simple light field sample interpolation techniques.
 For novel view synthesis with **sparser view** sampling, the computer vision and graphics communities have made significant progress by predicting traditional geometry and appearance representations from observed images.
 The study of image-based rendering is motivated by a simple question: how do we use a finite set of images to reconstruct an infinite set of views.